msamylea/nvidia-alm/README.md

 # AI Data Analysis Project

 This project is an interactive data analysis application that leverages AI capabilities and GPU-accelerated computing to provide insightful analyses and visualizations of uploaded datasets.
-It combines a user-friendly interface with powerful backend processing to offer a comprehensive and high-performance data exploration experience.
+It combines a user-friendly interface with a backend that makes use of the NVIDIA RAPIDS libraries and algorithms to automate data processing and analysis while also using a data API with caching to greatly increase the speed of results.

 ## Features and Functionality